You can invest in our Real estate development projects vis our Opportunity zone fund.

 Investors get big tax breaks if they invest in ‘opportunity zones’ under new Treasury rules

-Our Mobile Home Park Investment are located in Qualified Opportunity Zones in Texas.
+We have a Warehouse Business Park Development located in a Qualified Opportunity Zones in Texas.
+Ready for investing now!

 The Tax Cuts and Jobs Act of 2017 (TCJA) has provided additional tax benefits from investing in “Qualified Opportunity Funds.”
 These funds create a new tax incentive program designed to promote new investment capital into certain low-income and distressed communities throughout the country.
 They are referred to as Qualified Opportunity Zones.
 The program enables investors with unrealized capital gains to receive significant tax incentives for investing in these funds.

 A Qualified Opportunity Fund is a privately managed investment vehicle, generally formed as a partnership, LLC or a corporation, whose sole purpose of formation is to invest at least 90% of its assets directly invested into a qualified Opportunity Zone property.

 Qualified Opportunity Zones are designated census tracts or neighborhoods.
 For a census

 tract to be treated as a Qualified Opportunity Zone, the governor of the respective state must identify such communities in writing to the U.S. Treasury Department.
 The Treasury Department must then certify each designated area as a Qualified Opportunity Zone.
 Each zone will maintain it’s designation for 10 years.